-In April 2019, Rugby was notified that its drilling permit application for the Cobrasco project had been denied by the Forestry Department, a division within the Colombian Ministry of the Environment.
-The Company is appealing the decision.
+In April 2019, Rugby was notified that its drilling permit application for the Cobrasco project had been denied by the Forestry Department ("Forestry"), a division within the Colombian Ministry of the Environment.
+The Company appealed the decision which was rejected by Forestry in November 2019.
+The Company continues to work with environmental experts and legal advisors to address Forestry's concerns and explore best options to obtain approval.